 Population Size

-So, this seems easy enough to find out.
+Seems easy enough to find out, right?
 But it’s not just the current population you want to consider.
-For example, small communities can easily grow depending on how close they are to a large city.
-And, older areas can become more expensive.
-Therefore, learn about the place where you plan to live.
-Likewise, research the areas nearby.
-To clarify, you want to know what the next 20 years might look like in your community.
+For example, small communities can easily grow depending on how close they are to a larger city.
+Older areas can also become more expensive.
+Learn about the place where you plan to live and research the areas nearby.
+You want to know what the next 20 years might look like in your community.

 Access To Medical Care